knative/docs/docs/versioned/admin/admin-overview.md

 ### Encryption

-You can have apply encryption as needed to your domain and clusters:
+You can apply encryption as needed to your domain and clusters:

 - [Configure external domain encryption](/serving/encryption/external-domain-tls.md)
 - [Configure cluster-local domain encryption](/serving/encryption/cluster-local-domain-tls.md)